raserr11/Medical-Insurance-Data-Analysis-Course-Project/README.md

 This Jupyter notebook contains descriptive analysis of various variables such as age, body mass index (BMI), smoking habit, and geographical region, in relation to health insurance costs.
 Additionally, possible correlations between these variables are explored, and visualizations are provided to illustrate the findings.

-Contribution
+## Contribution

-Contributions to this project are welcome.
+Contributions, corrections, and advice for this project are welcome.
 If you find errors or have suggestions for improvements, feel free to open an issue or submit a pull request.
+I would appreciate it since, in my opinion, this is the best way to learn.